2

 What is the easiest entry-level IT job?

-An entry-level IT support role is often considered one of the easiest entry points into the IT field, as it typically involves basic troubleshooting, hardware setup, and customer service.
-These positions usually require foundational knowledge of computer systems, and certifications like CompTIA A+ can help candidates qualify.
-The work environment is often help desk or technical support centers, with standard daytime hours.
+An entry-level IT support role is often considered one of the easiest starting positions in IT, as it typically involves basic troubleshooting, hardware and software setup, and customer service.
+These roles usually require foundational knowledge of operating systems, networking, and common tools like ticketing systems, and may be accessible with certifications such as CompTIA A+.

 What are the key skills and qualifications needed to thrive as an Entry Level IT Support Specialist, and why are they important?